 Monte Cristo Range by Kurt Kuznicki

-Now under serious threat!
+This amazing place is under serious threat!

 After years of exploring the amazingly intact volcanic wonderland of Esmeralda County, mapping it and conducting an intensive field inventory of the landscape, Friends of Nevada Wilderness decided that this intact landscape was worthy of special protection.
 We formally identified the Esmeralda/Fish Lake Area of Environmental Concern (ACEC) and in August, 2023, submitted it to the BLM for consideration.
+Unfortunately after two years of providing comments to the BLM on the importance of protecting these landscapes during both the Greenlink West transmission line EIS and the giant Esmeralda 7 solar facility EIS we have gotten no closer to protecting the ACEC.
+We have taken the extraordinary step for Friends of Nevada Wilderness and filed a lawsuit on May 28, 2025 against the BLM on the Greenlink West transmission line with its associated solar developments.
+These Esmeralda landscapes and resources need a champion and we will be that champion.

 The proposed ACEC covers 849,170 acres and comprises 508,867 acres of lands with Wilderness character, significant for their natural integrity and intactness.
 The remaining 337,303 acres include interconnected valleys, watersheds, important spring and aquifers, and playas that provide ecological and wildlife connectivity between the lands with Wilderness character.
 The Esmeralda/Fish Lake ACEC reflects environmental values that BLM policy says are important to preserve, including landscape intactness, significant cultural resources, sensitive and endemic wildlife and flora, as well as exceptionally dark skies and scenic vistas.
 There are about 23 species of animals and 42 plant species found here that are at risk or formally protected.